virgili0/Virgilio/content/purgatorio/now-go-build/transfer-learning.md

 [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning) is a research problem in Machine Learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.

-This is done by _pre-training_ a model on a dataset (usually bigger and with generic content, like [ImageNet](http://www.image-net.org/)), and then _fine-tuning_ the model on a smaller and similar dataset.
+This is done by using an existing model, _pre-trained_ on another dataset (usually bigger and with generic content, like [ImageNet](http://www.image-net.org/)), and then _fine-tuning_ the model on a smaller and similar dataset.

 For example, you can fine-tune a pre-trained model from ImageNet on your much smaller dataset of images, in order to benefit the pre-training and obtain a series of almost-magical properties and results.